ZoeEsaulova/CommenTerra/README.md

 If you would like to download the code and try it for yourself:

+Preconditions: node.js, npm and mongoDB are instulled on your PC, mongoDB is started.

 1. Clone the repo: `git clone https://github.com/ZoeEsaulova/CommenTerra.git`
 2. Install packages: `npm install`
 3. Change out the database configuration in config/database.js